Joseph Nathan

 Joseph Edward Nathan (1835 – 2 May 1912) was a London-born New Zealand merchant, dairy manufacturer and exporter.
-A successful businessman he returned after 30 years in New Zealand to London in 1887.
+A successful businessman, he returned to London in 1887 after 30 years in New Zealand.

 The business he founded has become GlaxoSmithKline, as of 2015 the world's seventh largest pharmaceutical company, a global researcher, developer and manufacturer of pharmaceutical medicines, vaccines and other healthcare products.

 Joseph Nathan & Co

 The 6th son and 8th child of London tailor, Edward Ezekiel Nathan and his wife born Rachel Davis, he emigrated to Australia in 1853 at the time of the Victorian gold rush and opened a store in central Melbourne supplying goldminers.
 He married Dinah Marks in Melbourne just before moving to New Zealand at the end of 1857 to join his sister's husband's importing business, Jacob Joseph & Co.
 They later bought in locally produced wool for export.
 Jacob Joseph retired in 1873 and Joseph Nathan bought the business and continued operating it now under the name Joseph Nathan & Co.
 The growth of the business can be seen from the size of the Wellington headquarters building opened in 1874, and its replacement built on the same site on the south-east corner of Featherston and Grey Streets in 1907.
 The building was demolished in 1974 to make way for an AMP Limited regional headquarters.